-Professor and Chair, Department of Obstetrics & Gynecology
+Professor, Department of Obstetrics & Gynecology

 Associate Dean for Research, Medical College of Georgia

 Senior Vice President for Research, Augusta University

 Dr. Diamond completed undergraduate studies at Vassar College in Poughkeepsie, New York, medical school at Vanderbilt University in Nashville, Tennessee, followed by internship and residency in Obstetrics and Gynecology at the same institution; and his fellowship in Reproductive Endocrinology and Infertility at Yale University in New Haven, Connecticut.
 He has specific expertise, interest, and experience in many areas of investigation including the development of postoperative adhesions, surgical treatment of uterine fibroids and endometriosis, oxidative stress, carbohydrate metabolism, androgen physiology, and the induction of ovulation.
 Dr. Diamond has extensive experience in research study design, organization, and implementation.
 He has a long track record of conduct of prospective clinical studies, as well as randomized controlled clinical trials.
 He has played leading roles in design and conduct of the preclinical/clinical studies leading to FDA approval of the first two agents for reduction of postoperative intraabdominal adhesions approved and available in the United States (Interceed and Seprafilm).